OneDrive/onedrive-api-docs/resources/item.md

 ## Instance Attributes

 Instance attributes are properties with special behaviors.
-This properties are temporary and either a) define behavior the service should perform or b)provide short-term property values, like a download URL for an item that expires.
+These properties are temporary and either a) define behavior the service should perform or b)provide short-term property values, like a download URL for an item that expires.

 | Property name                         | Type   | Description                                                                                                                                                         |
 | ------------------------------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |